5hubham5ingh/WallWiz/README.md

 - **System Calls**: The standard modules of QuickJS, such as `std` and `os`, can be imported in the scripts for any necessary system calls.

-  If you need to run shell commands, `execAsync` can be used like this:
+  If you need to run shell commands asynchronously, `execAsync` callback function can be used like this:
   ```javascript
   const activeWallpaper = await execAsync('hyprctl hyrpaper listactive');
   // or as an array